Glossary

 • Samatha - Tranquillity meditation; meditation aimed at calming the mind.

-• Samma Sankappa (Right resolve) involves the commitment to renunciation, compassion, and non - harming.
+• Samma Sanghappa (Right resolve) involves the commitment to renunciation, compassion, and non - harming.

 • Samsara - The cycle of birth and death; the continual cycle of existence in various forms.